PepkorIT/node-util-fileclean/README.md

 > than the supplied value will be deleted.
 Only 1 is supported at a time.

 `--maxFiles=100`

-This flag will set the total number of files that is kept.
+> This flag will set the total number of files that is kept.

-> Blockquote

 `--dryRun=false`